-- Chapter 10: Updated the section on Metering to match the Illinois Shines Guidebook Section 4.N - Chapter 11: Added language stating that the current standard REC contracts will be amended to include specific terms for projects participating in the Home Repairs and Upgrades Pilot - Chapter 13: Added language that to facilitate invoicing and payments, the Program Administrator will prepare a netting statement for each Approved Vendor on the 25th of each month - Chapter 14: Added inspection requirements for projects utilizing Home Repair funds - Chapter 15: Added a sub-section and language for Equity Eligible Persons - Chapter 15: Added a sub-section with information on reporting requirements on demographic and geographic data for staff and subcontractors - Chapter 15: Added information and a link for the Energy Workforce Equity Portal - Chapter 15: Added Sub-Section 15.7 with information on prevailing wage requirements, exceptions and completing certified transcripts of payroll
+- Updated REC pricing. - Added additional information on required prevailing wage submittals at Part I and II the Residential Pilot Programs. - Chapter 9: Added clarifying language around information on the Department of Energy Sovereignty and Environmental Justice CommunityClean Energy Connector Tool. - Clarified timeframes for sub-program budget carveoutscarve-outs. - Chapter 10: Added a footnote regarding the switch from PVWatts version 6 to PVWatts version 8 - Chapter 10: Added additional language around systems that directly serve DC loads - Chapter 10: Updated the section on Metering to match the Illinois Shines Guidebook Section 4.N - Chapter 11: Added language stating that the current standard REC contracts will be amended to include specific terms for projects participating in the Home Repairs and Upgrades Pilot - Chapter 13: Added language that to facilitate invoicing and payments, the Program Administrator will prepare a netting statement for each Approved Vendor on the 25th of each month - Chapter 14: Added inspection requirements for projects utilizing Home Repair funds - Chapter 15: Added a sub-section and language for Equity Eligible Persons - Chapter 15: Added a sub-section with information on reporting requirements on demographic and geographic data for staff and subcontractors - Chapter 15: Added information and a link for the Energy Workforce Equity Portalon a "To Be Determined" option for community solar disclosure forms.